Austria

 Related parties

-In general, Article 9 of the OECD Model Convention states that companies will be considered “associated” if they directly or indirectly participate in the management, control, or capital of the other.
-Likewise, if both companies are under common control.
-Specifically, ownership of 25% or more of the other party will be subject to transfer pricing rules.
+Generally, Article 9 of the OECD Model Convention states that companies will be considered associated if they directly or indirectly participate in the management, control, or capital of another.
+In addition, if both companies are under common control.
+Indeed, ownership of 25% or more of the other party will be subject to Transfer Pricing rules.

 In addition, Section 6(6) of the ITA incorporates the following criteria: